What is acupuncture:

 This information will be important to share with your acupuncturist.

 Herbs can be a powerful adjunct to Acupuncture care.
 They can strengthen your body, or clear it of excess problems like a cold, fever, or acute pain.
 Herbs can be used daily.
 Sometimes your doctor may suggest starting with herbs, and then adding Acupuncture to your treatment.

 They will do this in order to build up your internal strength so your body can receive the full benefits Acupuncture has to offer.

 What is Acupuncture?
 Does Acupuncture work?

-Acupuncture, Traditional Chinese Medicine, Alternative Medicine, Herbology in Palm Beach, West Palm Beach Fl, Palm Beach Gardens Fl, Juno Beach Fl, North Palm Beach Fl, Jupiter Fl, Hobe Sound Fl, Lake Worth Fl, Stuart Fl, Port St. Lucie Fl, Royal Palm Beach Fl, Wellington Fl, Palm Springs Fl, Boynton Beach Fl, Palm Beach County, Martin County, and surrounding areas
+Acupuncture, Traditional Chinese Medicine, Alternative Medicine, Integrative Medicine, Herbology, Palm Beach Fl, West Palm Beach Fl, Palm Beach Gardens Fl, Juno Beach Fl, North Palm Beach Fl, Jupiter Fl, Hobe Sound Fl, Lake Worth Fl, Stuart Fl, Port St. Lucie Fl, Royal Palm Beach Fl, Wellington Fl, Palm Springs Fl, Boynton Beach Fl, Palm Beach County, Martin County, and surrounding areas ....